numfocus/gsoc/2016/proposals/chris-medrela.md

     - Responding to feedback from all users.

 * **Week 13: August 15 - August 22 (final evaluation)**

     - Buffer week.
+    - Week for implementing additional nice-to-have features listed below.

+### Backlog

+If time allows, I'd like to implement nice-to-have features like (in no particular order):

-    - Week for implementing additional nice-to-have features, like harvesting information whether a Lesson Change is good enough from GitHub by looking at tags attached to Trainees' pull requests.
+- harvesting information whether a Lesson Change is good enough from GitHub by looking at tags attached to Trainees' pull requests,

+- sending emails to Trainees when new Discussion Sessions and Checkout Sessions are available,

+- also notifying Discussion Leaders when Trainees want sessions of the kind they're able to offer,

+- tracking whether groups (who attended instructor workshop) run their promised workshops or not,

+- allowing logging using Google account.

 ## Experience